Day 62 of a Year Long Road Trip Along America’s Scenic Byways

-Today the dogs and I started down the Blue Ridge Parkway which connects to the south end of Skyline Drive through the Shenandoah Valley that I completed last week.
+Today the dogs and I started down the Blue Ridge Parkway which connects to the south end of Skyline Drive which I completed last week.
 The drives, similar in scenery, were quite different in other ways.
-Skyline Drive passes through a National Park where a toll booth marks a limited amount of entry and exit points…I believe three in total.
+Skyline Drive passes through a National Park where a toll booth marks a limited amount of entry and exit points.
+I believe there were three in total.
 As such, the Skyline Drive area is more pristine.

-I wanted to pull off the side of the road so many times for a photo; however, the turnouts tended to be in overlook areas where the winter weather had already arrived as opposed to the protected sections of the forest.
+I wanted to pull off the side of the road so many times for a photo; however, the turnouts tended to be in overlook areas where the winter weather had already arrived, not in the protected sections of the forest.
 The overlook areas provided brilliant views of their own.
-Green valleys separated mountain tops covered in crimson red trees….nature’s version of Christmas decorations.
+Green valleys separated mountain tops covered in crimson red trees….
+It was nature’s version of Christmas decorations.

 The Blue Ridge Parkway passes by several creeks, waterfalls, springs where pioneers brewed moonshine, lakes, rivers, and even the Kanawha canal.
 The dogs and I took a few walks by the water.
 We first strolled along Otter Creek, which tumbles ten miles down the Blue Ridge Range to the James River, to Otter Lake.
 Lily pads covered the edge of the lake as Bluegills hovered beneath the fishing dock waiting for tourists to drop some bread.

 Before exiting the Blue Ridge Parkway in Roanoke to visit a distant relative, Quinn, we took one last 1.6 mile loop trail by Fallingwater Cascades.
 As we walked 2,000 feet, mostly downhill, I knew a nice uphill climb awaited us before reaching the parking lot.
 Aside from Scout feeling puny toward the end, a moderate hike was an exuberant way to finish the day.